 COMM 311 PRINT AND ONLINE NEWS WRITING.
-Students learn to write and report complex,
+Students learn to write and report complex, intellectually demanding material involving real and pressing problems that exist in society.
+(WE) 3 credits

 COMM 312 RADIO AND TV NEWS WRITING.
 This course focuses on electronic journalism and news writing for radio and television.
 Both hard and soft news writing and broadcast news editing are emphasized as well as an overview of the role of the electronic news media in American society.
 (WE) 3 credits